Jutland, locals will tell you, is the real Denmark – home to the country’s best beaches, biggest amusement park, and most heartfelt welcome.

-With miles of coastline and hundreds of islands, Denmark is brilliant for beachgoers — but the outdoor fun also includes seal safaris, birdwatching and “troll treasure maps”.
+With miles of coastline and hundreds of islands, Denmark is brilliant for beachgoers.
+But the outdoor fun also includes seal safaris, birdwatching, and ‘troll treasure maps’.

-Families seeking a slice of Danish summer paradise should raise the mainsail and go island-hopping in the South Funen Archipelago, whose highlights include the “hygge in miniature” of Æro and the breathtaking birdlife of Avernakø.
+Families seeking a slice of Danish summer paradise should raise the mainsail and go island-hopping in the South Funen Archipelago, whose highlights include the ‘hygge in miniature’ of Æro and the breathtaking birdlife of Avernakø.

-Families looking to go beyond the usual tourist sites can go “troll-hunting” — looking for some of the quirky giant trolls that Danish artist Thomas Dambo makes using recycled materials and hides around the country.
+Families looking to go beyond the usual tourist sites can go troll hunting – in other words, looking for some of the quirky giant trolls that Danish artist Thomas Dambo makes using recycled materials and installs in various places around the country.

 The city of Aarhus is home to the trolls Simon and Amine, while on the island of Funen visitors will find the troll Hans Hulehånd.